 Prior to joining UNICEF USA as a staff member, I served as a Founding Board Member of the Elton John AIDS Foundation – a role I still hold today.
 The first grant that we made to UNICEF supported HIV/AIDS programs in Honduras.
 I was overcome with emotion as Rosa explained that she was a beneficiary of that program.

 “I would not be alive today without UNICEF and the Elton John AIDS Foundation,” she told me.

 To me, Rosa’s story drives home two important messages.
 The first: Hondurans are amazingly resilient.
 Through epidemics, violence and poor economies, they do everything that they can to work toward a safer, more prosperous future for their country.
 It is so important to know that the young people in Honduras do not want to have to leave.
 We owe it to them to ensure that they do not have to.

 The second message is that UNICEF truly supports vulnerable children and families before, during and after emergencies.
 UNICEF was there to combat the HIV scourge in the 1990’s and they remain to protect those in need today.
 The staff members in Honduras are warm, hopeful and dedicated.
 I am so proud of the work they are doing.

-The men, women, and children I met with in Honduras generously shared more stories than I could hope to include in one article.
+The men, women and children I met in Honduras generously shared more stories than I could hope to include in one article.
 They all carried the same theme – courage.

-Banner photo: Barron at a community meeting in La Ceiba, where they discussed what drives young people from Honduras and how UNICEF can help.
+Banner photo: UNICEF USA Chief Development Officer and Executive Vice President Barron Segar at a community meeting in La Ceiba, where they discussed what drives young people from Honduras and how UNICEF can help.
 The young woman pictured, Andrea, supports her family by selling raffle tickets for clothing that she finds or has donated to her. ©UNICEF/2019/Portillo